a-jean-andreasian/a-jean-andreasian/projects.md

-# Projects

-All projects are original, some are original from idea to implementation, some are original in implementation.
+All projects/products are original, some are original from idea to implementation, some are original in implementation.
 They serve for different purposes and domains.
 - If you want access to a specific project message me.
 - The status of projects may change.
 - They are provided "AS ARE"